-Sitting with the owner of the HurriCane Maria dismantled property it reminds me of my friend in malibu of her property turning to ash during the wildfires and also sitting there amongst the piles of soot reflective of my own life at the time.
-And now sitting here 2 years later amongst the destruction of this dear soul’s life and talking about rebuilding- which again reminds me of where I am at in my own life after my personal hurricane of 2020 that felt like I died multiple times.
+Sitting with the owner of the Hurricane Maria dismantled property, it reminds me of my friend in Malibu of her property turning to ash during the wildfires.
+Also sitting there, amongst the piles of soot reflective of my own life at the time.
+Now sitting here 2 years later amongst the destruction of this dear soul’s life and talking about rebuilding, which again reminds me of where I am at in my own life after my personal hurricane of 2020 that felt like I died multiple times.

 Back to these women and the metaphor…

-To rebuild these structures and also businesses they created, to rebuild their hearts and their emotional devastation is a fear unlike any other of multi levels of grief – our homes, our structures- they are our havens, they are supposed to be our safety and security – they store the halls of our memories and experiences – they are a financial security for some – and in a moment we cannot control – they are washed away or burnt away – and leave the identity of self in ruin as well.
+To rebuild these structures and also businesses they created, to rebuild their hearts and their emotional devastation is a fear unlike any other of multi levels of grief-our homes, our structures.
+They are our havens.
+They are supposed to be our safety and security.
+They store the halls of our memories and experiences and they are a financial security for some.
+In a moment we cannot control, they are washed away or burnt away.
+They leave the identity of self in ruin as well.

 The walls we all build, metaphorically or physical walls, are for purpose, for protection is a big one.
 We become exposed when our structures of what we built are swept away leaving us exposed to the elements and the masses of those who stand in judgmental and whispering eyes.

-And then our fear instills- we don’t want to be seen as anything less than strong – as strong as the supposed structures we built.
+Then our fear instills, we don’t want to be seen as anything less than strong, as strong as the supposed structures we built.